La Hiedra

-Natalia Durán Bazadoni (born 18 May 1997), better known by her ring name La Hiedra, is a Mexican luchadora enmascarada, or masked professional wrestler.
-She is signed to WWE and Lucha Libre AAA Worldwide (AAA).
-She is a former one-time AAA World Mixed Tag Team Champion with Mr. Iguana.
-La Hiedra was formerly one third of the AAA World Trios Champions with Rey Escorpion and Texano Jr. She is a second-generation wrestler, the daughter of Sangre Chicana.
+Natalia Durán Bazadoni (born 18 May 1997), better known by her ring name La Hiedra (The Ivy), is a Mexican professional wrestler.
+She is signed to WWE, where she performs on their sister brand Lucha Libre AAA Worldwide (AAA) and is a member of Las Tóxicas.
+She is one-half of the current AAA World Mixed Tag Team Champions with Laredo Kid in their first reign as a team; it is Hiedra's second individual reign.
+She is a second-generation wrestler, the daughter of Sangre Chicana.

 Professional wrestling career

 Independent circuit (2010–2014)

-Bazadoni was originally trained by her father, Sangre Chicana before making her professional wrestling debut on November 14, 2010.
+Bazadoni was originally trained by her father, Sangre Chicana, before making her professional wrestling debut on November 14, 2010.
 La Hiedra made her debut on the independent circuit where she defeated Amazona, La Hechicera and Rey Tornado.
-On September 16, 2011 at LLF Remembrance, La Hiedra was defeated by Lady Puma.
+On September 16, 2011, at LLF Remembrance, La Hiedra was defeated by Lady Puma.
 On October 2, 2011, La Hiedra along with La Bandida was defeated by Princess Maya.

 On November 6, 2011, La Hiedra made her debut in Promociones Cantu as part of AAA where she teamed with Mari Apache and Street Boy where they defeated Black Mamba, Lady Puma and La Hechicera.

 Lucha Libre AAA Worldwide / WWE (2015–present)

-On June 1, 2015, La Hiedra made her debut for AAA, one of Mexico's largest wrestling promotions.
-In her first AAA match she teamed up with El Hijo de Pirata Morgan, La Parka Negra and Taya Valkyrie, defeated to El Elegido, Faby Apache, Perseus & Pimpinela Escarlata.
-La Hiedra, along with Lady Shani, Goya Kong and Lady Maravilla were all unsuccessful in their efforts to win the Reina de Reinas championship from Taya Valkyrie at the Héroes Inmortales IX show, La Hiedra's first championship match in AAA.
-On November 6, 2015, she teamed up with Mamba, losing to Goya Kong and Pimpinela Escarlata.
+On June 1, 2015, La Hiedra made her debut for AAA, one of Mexico's largest professional wrestling promotions.
+In her first AAA match she teamed up with El Hijo de Pirata Morgan, La Parka Negra and Taya Valkyrie, but lost to El Elegido, Faby Apache, Perseus, and Pimpinela Escarlata.
+La Hiedra, along with Lady Shani, Goya Kong and Lady Maravilla were all unsuccessful in their efforts to win the Reina de Reinas championship from Valkyrie at the Héroes Inmortales IX show, La Hiedra's first championship match in AAA.
+On November 6, 2015, she teamed up with Mamba, losing to Kong and Escarlata.
 On March 19, 2017, La Hiedra competed in a fight to be to #1 Contender for the AAA Reina de Reinas Championship, losing to Ayako Hamada.

-On August 26 at Triplemanía XXVI, La Hiedra teamed up with Angelikal for the AAA World Mixed Tag Team Championship against El Hijo del Vikingo and Vanilla, Dinastía and Lady Maravilla and Niño Hamburguesa and Big Mami, where they managed to retain their titles.
+On August 26 at Triplemanía XXVI, La Hiedra teamed up with Angelikal for the AAA World Mixed Tag Team Championship against El Hijo del Vikingo and Vanilla, Dinastía and Lady Maravilla, and Niño Hamburguesa and Big Mami, where they managed to retain their titles.

-It was reported that La Hiedra had signed with WWE on May 5, 2025 as part of WWE's acquisition of AAA.
+It was reported that La Hiedra had signed with WWE on May 5, 2025, as part of WWE's acquisition of AAA.